saikumaradapa/Connection-Sphere/README.md

 ---
 ## ✨ Contributing

-Pull requests are welcome! 🙌 This project is open for contributions from the community. 🌍
+👉🏻 Pull requests are welcome! 🙌 This project is open for contributions from the community. 🌍

-If you'd like to contribute, feel free to fork the repository, make your changes, and open a pull request. 🔄💻
+👉🏻If you'd like to contribute, feel free to fork the repository, make your changes, and open a pull request. 🔄💻

 ---

 ## 🤝 Connect with Me

-You can connect with me on LinkedIn: **[Sai Kumar Adapa](https://www.linkedin.com/in/sai-kumar-adapa-5a16b2228/)** 🔗😊
+> You can connect with me on LinkedIn: **[Sai Kumar Adapa](https://www.linkedin.com/in/sai-kumar-adapa-5a16b2228/)** 🔗😊